-Registration and Customer Services Responsible (Operator)

-Employees responsible for routine certification services such as customer services, document control, processes relating to certificate registration, generation and revocation.
-These employees are trusted roles.

-PKI Administrator

-The PKI Administrator is a trusted role.
-He is responsible for the installation and configuration of the different components of the PKI (CA, RA, TMS, ...).

-System Administrator

-The System Administrator is a trusted role.
-He is responsible for the installation and configuration of the system hardware, including servers.
+Operator Employees responsible for routine certification services such as customer services, document control, processes relating to Certificate registration, generation and revocation.
+They are also responsible for interacting with Applicants and Subscribers, managing the Certificate request queue and completing the Certificate approval checklist as identity vetting items are successfully completed.
+They serve in a trusted role.
+Application Administrator The Application Administrator is a trusted role.
+This administrator is a for the installation, configuration and operations of the applications TunTrust.
+PKI Administrator The PKI Administrator is a trusted role.
+This administrator is responsible for the installation and configuration of the different components of the PKI (CA, RA, TMS,).
+System Administrator The System Administrator is a trusted role.
+This administrator is responsible for the installation and configuration of the system hardware, including servers and different components of the PKI.
 The System Administrator is also responsible for keeping systems updated with software patches and other maintenance needed for system stability and recoverability.

-• Physical and logical Security Officer

-The Physical and logical Security Officer is a trusted role.
-He is responsible for the installation and configuration of the physical security platforms (access control, video surveillance, IDS, ...) and logical security platforms (firewalls, WAF, routers, and network configurations).
+Physical and Logical Security Officer The Physical and Logical Security Officer is a trusted role.
+This role is responsible for the installation and configuration of the physical security platforms (access control, video surveillance, IDS,) and the logical security platforms (firewalls, WAF, routers, network configuration).
+Auditor The Auditor is a trusted role.
+This role is authorized to view archives and audit logs of the trustworthy system.
+Key/Ceremony Manager The Key/Ceremony Manager is a trusted role.
+This role is responsible of conducting the key ceremonies.

-• Customer Support Personnel (Operator)

-Customer support and vetting personnel serve in a trusted role.
-They are responsible for interacting with Applicants and Subscribers, managing the certificate request queue and completing the certificate approval checklist as identity vetting items are successfully completed.

-Auditor

-The Auditor is a trusted role.
-He is authorized to view archives and audit logs of the trustworthy system.

-Key Manager

-The key manager is a trusted role.
-He is responsible of conducting the key ceremonies.

-5.2.2 NUMBER OF PERSONS REQUIRED PER TASK

-Two or more persons are required for TunTrust CAs for the following tasks:

-- (a) CA key generation = Three (3) persons - (b) CA signing key activation = Two (2) persons - (c) CA private key backup = Three (3) persons

-Where multiparty control for logical access is required, at least one of the participants is an administrator.
-All participants must serve in a trusted role as defined in Section 5.2.1 (Trusted Roles).

-Multiparty control for logical access is not achieved using personnel that serve in the Auditor Trusted Role.
+Code :PL/SMI/09 Version : 08 Date : 30/05/2019 Page : 50 / 78 CL: PU

+5.2.2 Number of Persons required Per task

+Handling of CA Private Keys (throughout the entire CA key lifecycle) requires the involvement of at least two trusted persons, other than the Auditor role.
+These trusted persons are referred to as shareholders.
+Physical and logical access controls exist for the key activation material in order to maintain multi-party control over the Hardware Security Modules containing CA Private Keys.

-HSM Administrators uses HSM Smartcards for authentication.
+Shareholders use HSM Smartcards for authentication.
 The HSM itself enforces dual control based on the HSM smartcards for the different functions.
 The number of needed HSM-smartcards (m) of the total number of produced HSM-smartcards (n) will be: